-Where the lateral support of indoor folding and telescopic seating is provided entirely, or in part, by attachment to the building wall and the weight of the seating is less than 25 percent of the effective seismic weight of the building (including the seating system), the provisions of this section shall apply.
-Where the weight of the seating system is greater than or equal to 25 percent of the effective seismic weight of the building (including the seating system), refer to ASCE 7 Section 15.3.2.
+Where the lateral support of indoor folding and telescopic seating is provided entirely, or in part, by attachment to the building wall and the weight of the seating is less than 20 percent of the effective seismic weight of the building (including the seating system), the provisions of this section shall apply.
+Where the weight of the seating system is greater than or equal to 20 percent of the effective seismic weight of the building, refer to ASCE 7 Section 15.3.2.

-- 2.3.1 The seating structure shall be designed to resist seismic forces determined in accordance with ASCE 7 as described in this section. - 2.3.1.1 In the transverse direction (i.e., perpendicular to the seating) seismic forces shall be determined in accordance with ASCE 7 Section 13.3.1 and commentary Section C13.3.1, which discusses elements with attachment points at multiple heights.
-The Fp/Wp coefficient shall be equal to the average of coefficients at the upper and lower anchorage heights calculated per Section 2.3.2.1 below
+2.3.1 The seating structure shall be designed to resist seismic forces determined in accordance with ASCE 7 as described in this section.

+2.3.1.1 In the transverse direction (i.e., perpendicular to the seating) seismic forces shall be determined in accordance with ASCE 7 Section 13.3.1 and applied according to commentary Section C13.3.1, which discusses elements with attachment points at multiple heights.
+The F_p/W_p coefficient shall be equal to the average of coefficients at the upper and lower anchorage heights calculated per Section 2.3.2.1 below.

-- 2.3.1.2 In the longitudinal direction (i.e., parallel to the seating) seismic forces shall be determined in accordance with ASCE 7 Table 15.4-2: Seismic Coefficients for Nonbuilding Structures Not Similar to Buildings using a seismic response factor R = 1.25 for "All other self-supporting structures...".
-All prescriptive requirements and limitations, including the height limit $(h_n)$ apply.
-The importance factor $(I_e)$ shall be per ASCE 7 Table 1.5-2. - 2.3.2 The supports and attachments shall be designed to resist seismic forces determined in accordance with ASCE 7 Section 13.3.1 as described in this section. - 2.3.2.1 In the transverse direction the following coefficients apply: $a_p = 1.0$ and $R_p = 2.5$ . - 2.3.2.2 In the longitudinal direction the following coefficients apply: $a_p = 2.5$ and $R_p = 2.5$ .
-The required seismic force shall not be less than that required by Section 2.3.1.2 above. - 2.3.2.3 Height "z" is the elevation of the point of attachment, whether to the floor or wall, with respect to the base of the building.
-For PC applications, it is recommended that the ratio "z/h" be taken as equal to or greater than 0.80 for the upper anchorage and equal to or greater than 0.15 for the lower anchorage. - 2.3.2.4 When required for anchorage to concrete or masonry per ASCE 7 Section 13.3.1.1, the overstrength factor ( $\Omega_0$ ) shall be equal to 2.0.
+2.3.1.2 In the longitudinal direction (i.e., parallel to the seating) seismic forces shall be determined in accordance with ASCE 7 Table 15.4-2: Seismic Coefficients for Nonbuilding Structures Not Similar to Buildings using a response modification coefficient (R) of 1.25 for "All other self-supporting structures...".
+All prescriptive requirements and limitations, including the height limit (h_n), apply.
+The importance factor (I_e) shall be per ASCE 7 Table 1.5-2.

+2.3.2 The supports and attachments shall be designed to resist seismic forces determined in accordance with ASCE 7 Section 13.3.1 as described in this section.

+2.3.2.1 In the transverse direction the coefficients C{AR} and R{po} shall be based on "Other rigid components" in ASCE 7 Table 13.5-1.

+2.3.2.2 In the longitudinal direction the coefficients C{AR} and R{po} shall be based on "Other flexible components" with "Limited-deformability elements and attachments" in ASCE 7 Table 13.5-1.
+The seismic force demand shall not be less than that required by Section 2.3.1.2 above.

+2.3.2.3 Seismic forces in the transverse and longitudinal directions shall be combined in accordance with ASCE 7 Section 13.3.1, unless the force is applied in the direction(s) demonstrated to produce the most critical load effects.

+2.3.2.4 As defined by ASCE 7 Section 13.3.1.1, height "z" is the elevation of the point of attachment, whether to the floor or wall, with respect to the base of the building.

+Note: For PC applications, it is recommended that the design be based on a ratio "z/h" equal to or greater than 0.80 for the upper anchorage and equal to or greater than 0.15 for the lower anchorage.
+The "z/h" ratios upon which the design is based shall be stated as maxima on the PC drawings for verification of the site-specific project's compliance.
+Alternatively, PC approvals may be designed for multiple sets of "z/h" ratios in accordance with PR 07-01 Section 2.

+2.3.2.5 When required for anchorage to concrete or masonry per ASCE 7 Section 13.4.2, the overstrength factor (Ω_0) shall be as given in ASCE 7 Table 13.5-1 for the entries defined in Sections 2.3.2.1 and 2.3.2.2 above.